Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Introduction

-In a curved rectangular channel, beyond a critical Dean number $\mathrm{De}_c$, a second pair of vortices take place in the cross-section, due to an imbalance between pressure gradient and centrifugal forces near the outer curved wall \cite{cheng1976}.
-This transition of secondary vortices from two-cells to four-cells has been studied in literature by Winters (1987) \cite{winters1987} who carried out the most complete bifurcation study in a curved channel of square cross-section.
-This work was followed later by Daskopoulos \& Lenhoff (1989) \cite{daskopoulos1989}, Kao (1992) \cite{kao1992}, Bara \emph{et al.} (1992) and Mees \emph{et al.} (1996) \cite{mees1996} whose analysis covered different cross-sections and a large range of Dean numbers (up to $De \approx 600$), reporting even the existence of transient six-cell flow state at very high Dean numbers.
-This rich literature reveals that the critical Dean number $\mathrm{De}_c$, above which there is a transition from two- to four- or even six-cells, depends on the aspect ratio of the channel, see Fig. 10 in Fellouah \emph{et al.} (2006)~\cite{Fellouah2006}, and Kim \& Borhan (2023) \cite{Kim2023} . \\
+In curved rectangular channels, when the Dean number exceeds a critical value $\mathrm{De}_c$, an additional pair of vortices emerges in the cross-section due to an imbalance between radial pressure gradient and centrifugal forces near the outer wall \cite{cheng1976}.
+This transition from a two-cell to a four-cell structure has been extensively studied, notably by Winters (1987) \cite{winters1987}, who conducted a detailed bifurcation analysis in square ducts.
+Subsequent works \cite{daskopoulos1989, kao1992, mees1996} extended the analysis to various cross-sectional geometries and a wide range of Dean numbers, reporting even transient six-cell flow states at high Dean numbers.
+These studies demonstrate that the critical Dean number $\mathrm{De}_c$, which triggers the transition from two- to four- or even six-cells, depends on the channel aspect ratio (see, e.g., Fig. 10 in \cite{Fellouah2006}).
+The works that considered flow in channels with low aspect ratio $\lambda$, are sparse.
+The aspect ratio is defined here as the ratio between channel height $b$ (along the axis) and width $a$ (along the radial direction).
+We consider the definition of the Dean number as $De=\frac{U_0d_h}{\nu}\sqrt{\frac{d_h}{2R}}$, where $\nu$ and $U_0$ denote the fluid kinematic viscosity and average velocity, $d_h$ the channel hydraulic diameter and $R$ the mean radius of curvature.
+Recent experiments by Nivedita \emph{et al.} \cite{Nivedita2017} reported the onset of four-cells (two vortex pairs) at relatively low Dean numbers, $De_c \sim 40$ at low aspect ratio, $\lambda=0.2$.
+This contrasts with the empirical law $\lambda^{1/2} \mathrm{De}_c \sim 110$ found by Kim \emph{et al.} \cite{Kim2023}, from numerical simulations, and with the law found by Gauthier et al. \cite{gauthier2001centrifugal} $De_c\approx 100$, , from experiments (their definition of the Dean number is slightly different, $De=\frac{ U_0b}{\nu}\sqrt{\frac{a}{2R}}$).
+The origin of this discrepancy remains unclear.